Teflon® PTFE & Non-Stick Coatings

 Teflon™ non-stick industrial coatings are available in both liquid and powder.
 The versatility of Teflon™ coatings allow almost unlimited application to a wide variety of parts sizes and configurations, always adding value far beyond the inherent nonstick qualities.
 Versatility unmatched by any other engineered material.
 Industrial Teflon® coatings spray on like paint and bake to a tough, inert finish.

 Over the years, technology has extended the family of non-stick coatings to ensure a finish with the ideal combination of properties to meet most design needs.
-In 2015 the United States accounted for 15.5% of the world consumption of PTFE coatings.
-From 2015 to 2020, US consumption of PTFE coatings is expected to grow at 2.0% per year.
+In 2015 the United States accounted for 15.5% of the world consumption of PTFE coatings, and US consumption of PTFE coatings has continued to grow since then.

 Teflon™ coating services can be applied to carbon steel, aluminum, stainless steel, steel alloys, brass and magnesium as well as non-metals such as glass, fiberglass, some rubber and plastics.
 Optimum adhesion is obtained by roughening the surface before applying the industrial coating.